Testing preference elicitation methods in clinical case studies

 Our researchers will test different methods for preference elicitation in clinical case studies.
 We will evaluate what patients think is relevant about their disease and its impact.
 We will look at which treatment options they prefer and their willingness to accept trade-offs between benefits and risks of their treatment.
 These methods will be evaluated at different decision points in the drug development process.

-We are running clinical patient preference case studies in three disease areas, involving both patient and clinical research partners in the PREFER project: lung cancer, rheumatoid arthritis and neuromuscular disorders.
+We are running clinical patient preference case studies in three disease areas, involving both patient partners and clinical research partners in the PREFER project: lung cancer, rheumatoid arthritis and neuromuscular disorders.
 PhD students working in the project and partners from the pharmaceutical industry provide an additional eight more patient preference studies covering preferences for different kinds of treatment for haemophilia, rheumatoid arthritis, diabetes, multiple myeloma, chronic obstructive pulmonary disease, chronic pain and myocardial infarction.
 We are also using eye-tracking techniques to see how patients respond to a preference study using a methodology called discrete choice experiments (DCE).

 Our core case studies